amdp/cooperacynuxt/etc/learningGame/The Final Level - Develop.md

 The middleware: ['auth']
 is just to make it private,
-that is, for logged in members, so you should remove it.
+that is, for logged in members, so you should remove it if you copy useredit.vue.

 methods: { ..}, as we know,